The New Way to Build WordPress Websites: Headless WordPress and React

 - You’ll enhance site security: because the back end of your site is hidden from the public, it’s harder for hackers to penetrate it and carry out a malware, ransomware or DDOS attack.
 Simply stated, the decoupling which is the heart of headless WordPress makes your site significantly more secure.

 - Progressive web application possibilities: The most progressive function that a professional can yield by use of a headless CMS is the conversion of your website into a PWA (Progressive Web application).
-It allows your website to function as a mobile application.
-Availing your website as an in-browser application to all your users.
-It plays a major role in improving the user experience by supporting real-time back and forth interaction in the browser itself.
+It allows your website to function as a mobile application and plays a major role in improving the user experience by supporting real-time back and forth interaction in the browser itself.

 What are the Shortfalls of Working with Headless WordPress?